openstack/nova/doc/source/admin/huge-pages.rst

 transparent huge pages (``AnonHugePages``) allocated.
 Huge pages can be allocated at boot time or run time.
 Huge pages require a contiguous area of memory - memory that gets increasingly fragmented the long a host is running.
-Identifying contiguous areas of memory is a issue for all huge page sizes, but it is particularly problematic for larger huge page sizes such as 1 GB huge pages.
+Identifying contiguous areas of memory is an issue for all huge page sizes, but it is particularly problematic for larger huge page sizes such as 1 GB huge pages.
 Allocating huge pages at boot time will ensure the correct number of huge pages is always available, while allocating them at run time can fail if memory